VincentMAndrea/RemindoBot/README.md

 # RemindoBot
-A Discord bot that leverages Durable Functions to send reminders to users.
+A Discord bot that uses Azure Functions to send reminders to users.

 # Prerequisites
 - Node.js - https://nodejs.org/en/